Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 Kublai Khan Sent a Different Army

-One thing to consider here is that the forces the Khan sent was far different than the usual Mongol forces.
+One thing to consider here is that the forces the Khan sent were far different than the usual Mongol forces.
 Only a small portion of which were Mongolian cavalries.
 According to sources, there were 23000 men deployed to fight in Japan.
-15000 of which composed of Mongols, Jurchens and Chinese.
+15000 of which composed of Mongols, Jurchens, and Chinese.
 The rest were Korean soldiers.
 With the percentage taken to consideration, most were not Mongolians at all.
 The Japanese account stated that the invading forces compose of Koreans and Chinese foot soldiers commanded by Mongol horsemen.
 It might be possible that the Samurai forces fielded more horse archers of their own, unlike the Yuan forces.

 With that said, the Khan's Yuan army cannot be considered as a Mongolian Army.
 With a lot of foreign fighters in their ranks, communication was more difficult, and discipline was lower.
 And with the knowledge that they are captive soldiers fighting under a conquering leader, morale among the foreign soldiers was also low.
 This came in contrast with the dedicated Samurai forces who were more than willing to fight to the death.